 Most assuredly, we are now at crossroads where “acceptable ideas are competent no more and competent ideas are not yet acceptable” .
 In a world of tremendous complexity and uncertainty, centralized solutions won’t work anymore unless they impose a hyper rigid governance system that won’t leave much room for social dissent .
 Wherever this system will be dismissed in favor of democratic principles, increased complexity will call for distributed solutions.
 Distributed solutions won’t work without some form of distributed human governance.
 Distributed human governance will, by-design, challenge the nominal power of static hierarchies with the social power of dynamic heterarchies.

 From a European perspective, “We find ourselves stuck between two dominant models: the monopolistic corporate-led internet of Silicon Valley and large-scale government surveillance systems of Beijing.
 Can we now come up with a third narrative, where citizens and communities are in control and can determine their own future?” .
 A centralized algorithmic governance will be detrimental to democratic principles.
 Yet, it will provide a cheap and effective way to enforce stability without challenging institutional powers.
-In contrast, a distributed human governance could be seen as an emergent and challenging power that could take down the old system - especially if framed in the context of encrypted networks and ‘self-sovereign identities’ .
+In contrast, a distributed participatory governance could be seen as an emergent social power that could challenge the old system - especially if framed in the context of encrypted networks and GDPR compliance which does in fact require defense level security .
+This challenge might even be reinforced by the rapid development of digital self-sovereign identities’ driven by the willingness to track climate refugees.
 Faced with the real of societal transformations, static hierarchies might be reluctant to live up to their intentions.
 Still, riding the ‘edge of chaos’ is the difficult art that today’s leadership needs to master.

 In the EU, ‘open government’ is seen as the way forward.
 The shift from a ‘government-centric’ to ‘citizen-centric’ and ‘community-centric’ models is prompted as governance structures enter multi-stakeholders knowledge networks.
-The trend undoubtedly paves the way for a participatory ‘open governance’.
-Such an open governance would put the function value of traditional governance structures under threat potentially raising the question of a new social contract.
-Nevertheless - and given that such distributed models would satisfy GDPR requirements - they could address scenarios that require to propagate trust horizontally within, across, and beyond social organizations.
-Being purpose-agnostic, robust, adaptive, and scale independent, they could enable participatory governance at scale.
-As such, they would help to tackle exponential challenges with exponential participation. “[..]
+The trend undoubtedly paves the way for a participatory ‘open governance’ especially as public services start to experiment with participatory budgeting.
+Such an open governance would put the function value of traditional governance structures under threat which will eventually raise the question of a new social contract.
+Nevertheless, more distributed models that increase interpersonal coherence at scale could help to propagate trust horizontally within, across, and beyond social organizations.
+As such, they could be the only way to tackle exponential challenges with exponential participation. “[..]
 The real disruption taking place is not technology; it’s a trust shift that will open the doors to new and sometimes counterintuitive ways of designing systems that will change human behavior on a large scale” (Botsman 2016).

-With 5G and the IoT at the doorstep, a new framework for interaction is emerging and a new threshold of complexity is upon us.
-A human-computer interaction is most assuredly the future of governance and that future is being engineered today.
+With the alarming potential of 5G and of the IoT at the doorstep, a new framework for interaction is emerging and a new threshold of complexity is upon us.
+Nonetheless, the future of governance is being engineered today.
 The choice is between a rigid governance that does not require cognitive engagement and an agile governance that will prompt everyone to exert their responsibility.
 The question is this: will we commit - as human beings - to govern ourselves or will we let algorithms govern us?

 Edelman.
 (2019).
 2019 Edelman Trust Barometer. [online] Available at: https://bit.ly/2TVprXB [Accessed 17 Mar.
 2017].